gitsbi/unlib/README.md

 (_Note:_ Using tags, the library already provides the three incompatible quantities `watt` for active power, `var` for reactive power, and `voltampere` for apparent power.)

 A tag consists of a tag ID and a tag ratio.
-Except for **`void`**, ny type, even incomplete ones, can be used for tag IDs.
-Their only significance is that they differ from each other.
+Except for **`void`**, any type, even an incomplete one, can be used for tag IDs.
+The only significance of these types is that they differ from each other.
 The ratio is a `std::ratio` and is used when multiplying or dividing tagged types.

 Quantities with either differing tag IDs or differing tag ratios are considered to be of different type and cannot be assigned to each other.
 (There is, however, a `tag_cast` to circumvent this.)
 Quantities can be multiplied and divided if